jroimartin/linux-dev/README.md

 Install `clangd` and [configure][emacs configuration] your editor to use it.
-Then, generate a `compile_commands.json` file at the root of the Linux kernel source code directory.
+Then, generate a `compile_commands.json` file at the root of the kernel source tree directory.

 ```
 ./scripts/clang-tools/gen_compile_commands.py